HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 Language is interestingly inferred via color as well.
 There are more people using the American-style "gray" than the British-style "grey" when writing code on the web.
 Almost every instance of [gray colors](https://www.rapidtables.com/web/color/gray-color.html) (gray, lightgray, darkgray, slategray, etc.) had nearly double the usage when spelled with an "a" instead of an "e".
 If gr[a/e]ys were combined, they would rank higher than blue, solidifying themselves in the #4 spot.
 This could be why silver is ranked higher than grey with an "e" in the charts!

 ### Color Count
 We ran a fun query to see how many different font colors are used across the web.
-So this isn't total number of unique colors, rather it's how many different colors just for text.
+So this isn't total number of unique colors; rather, it's how many different colors are used just for text.
 The numbers in this chart are quite high, and from experience, we know that without CSS variables, spacing, sizes and colors can quickly get away from you and fragment into lots of tiny values across your styles.
 These numbers reflect a difficulty of style management, and we hope this helps create some perspective for you to bring back to your teams or projects.
 How can you reduce this number into a manageable and reasonable amount?
 ```<bar chart of 02_32>```

 ### Color Duplication